 Courageous, affectionate, intelligent and fearless are words often used to describe the Yorkie’s personality.
 They enjoy adventures as well as snuggles, but they still retain the terrier part of their temperament, which means they can be feisty and yappy.

-Yorkshire Terrier dogs do well with older children and kids that have been taught how to handle very small dogs.
+Yorkshire Terrier dogs do well with older children and kids that have been taught how to handle tiny dogs.
 At seven pounds or less, they can be delicate if not handled properly.

-Yorkies are generally tolerant of other dogs, but prefer the company of other Yorkies.
-They are on the active side so a good romp in the yard or a daily walk will help keep them from getting bored.
+Yorkies are generally tolerant of other dogs but prefer the company of other Yorkies.
+They are on the active side, so an enjoyable romp in the yard or a daily walk will help keep them from getting bored.
 They are also very people oriented, so leaving a Yorkie alone for hours on end is not recommended.